Convex Hypersurfaces with Prescribed Scalar Curvature and Asymptotic Boundary in Hyperbolic Space: Existence of Strictly Locally Convex Solutions to

 Thus there exists $s_0 \in [0, 1]$ such that $a(s_0) = 0$ and $a'(s_0) \geq 0$, i.e.,

 and

 However, the above inequality can not hold by \eqref{eq3-15}, \eqref{eq3-16} and Lemma \ref{Lemma6-1}. \end{proof}

-\begin{thm} For any $t \in [0, 1]$, the Dirichlet problem \eqref{eq3-12} has a unique strictly locally convex solution $u$, which satisfies $u \geq \underline{u}$ in $\Omega_{\epsilon}$. \end{thm} \begin{proof} Uniqueness is proved in Lemma \ref{Lemma6-2}.
+\begin{thm} Under assumption \eqref{eqn12} and Condition I, for any $t \in [0, 1]$, the Dirichlet problem \eqref{eq3-12} has a unique strictly locally convex solution $u$, which satisfies $u \geq \underline{u}$ in $\Omega_{\epsilon}$. \end{thm} \begin{proof} Uniqueness is proved in Lemma \ref{Lemma6-2}.
 For existence of a strictly locally convex solution, we first verify that $\Psi = (\theta (x, t) \, u)^k = \Theta (x, t) \,u^k$ satisfies condition \eqref{eq5-20} in the constant rank theorem.
 By direct calculation,

 By \eqref{eqC-3}, \eqref{eq0-2}, \eqref{eq0-3} and \eqref{eq0-1}, for $i \in B$ and $\alpha = 1, \ldots, n$, we have

 and

 Therefore by \eqref{eqn12},